-TL;DR – the best recorder for interviews; the Olympus WS-853
+TL;DR – the best recorder for interviews; the Sony ICD-UX560.

-The greatest advantage of digital voice recorders over older tape recorder is that they have no moving parts, which make a lot of noise, thus your interview recordings are crystal clear, which makes interview transcription easier.
-Portable digital interview recorders are less bulky, can hold more audio data (up to a 1000 hours) than their analog counterparts.
+The greatest advantage of digital voice recorders over older digital tape recorder is that they have no moving parts, which make a lot of noise.
+Thus, your interview recordings are crystal clear, which makes interview transcription easier.
+In addition, modern handheld digital voice recorders are less bulky, can hold more audio data (up to a 1000 hours) than their analog digital tape recorder counterparts.
 What are the 3 key features you need to look for when buying the best recorder for interviews?

 3 Things to Consider When Buying a Voice Recorder for Interviews

 Buy a voice recorder that has both built-in memory and a memory card slot – which gives you virtually unlimited recording capacity.
 It’s okay to buy a digital recorder with a low built-in memory – you can easily increase the storage capacity using an external memory card.
 There are many different types of memory cards; Secure Digital, CompactFlash, MicroSD just to name a few.
 The most common digital memory cards store 1GB to 64GB of data.